 - Remember that scrambling can be a surprisingly slow process.
 Budget 3–4 hours to complete the Class 3 section of Kelso Ridge.
 Even if the weather is great, start early enough so you’ll be off the summit by noon.

 - On Colorado’s 14ers, snowfields can linger long into summer.
-When hiking Kelso Ridge early in the season, carry an ice ax.
+When hiking Kelso Ridge early in the season, carry an ice ax and know how to use it.
 (This can also gives you the option of glissade descent.)

 - Scrambling is an off-trail activity.
 The social trails you see may not always indicate the best route.
 Evaluate the terrain continuously.
 If one route is out of your comfort level, look for an alternate.